haggen/wow/classic/Fastbind/README.md

 > Easily change your keybindings.

+## About

+Bind keys directly to action bar slots, spells, macros and inventory items without having to visit the settings menu.

+## Installation

+Download the package and extract it into `World of Warcraft\_classic_\Interface\AddOns` prior to launching the game.

 ## Usage

-Move the add-on directory `Fastbind` into `World of Warcraft\_classic_\Interface\AddOns` before launching the game.

-Type `/fastbind` or `/fb`, or click on the cog on border of your minimap to to customize your key bindings.
-Once the prompt is showing on your screen, move your mouse over any icon on your action bar to see what key or keys are bound to it.
-Then you can press a new key or key combination to add a new bind.
-Once you're happy with your changes click **Save**.
-At any time you can press **Discard** to rollback.
+1. Type `/fastbind`, `/fb`, or click on the cog icon next to your minimap.
+2. While the prompt is showing, move your mouse over any icon on your action bar to see what keys or key combinations are bound to it.
+3. While hovering your target, press a new key or key combination to bind to it.
+4. At any time you can press **Save** to commit or **Discard** to undo any changes.

+## Uninstall

+Simply delete the `Fastbind` folder in your add-ons directory.

+Please note that uninstalling the add-on won't restore your keybindings.

 ## License